nethershaw/gridcoin/README.md

 Upstream home page: https://gridcoin.us/

-If you use this overlay, please give us a :star: so that we might how useful we're being.
+If you use this overlay, please give us a :star: so that we might see how useful we're being.

 ## Adding with layman
 ```shell